What people love (and donât love)

 What people love

-- Durable, high-quality rubber head that doesnât damage surfaces.
+- Durable and eco-friendly rubber head that doesnât damage surfaces.

 What people donât love

-- Not suitable for rough surfaces or tasks requiring a heavier hammer.
+- Not suitable for use on rough surfaces or with nails where a claw hammer is needed.

 Summary based on customer review evidence.